petrbouchal/statnipokladna/README.md

   (web and API) access to a large suite of transparency-focused datasets and their integration (public disclosures of contracts, tenders, political contributions…)
-- CEDR for a database of public subsidies, incl. to public bodies
+- CEDR (Centrální registr dotací) for a database of public subsidies, incl. to public bodies

 ## Acknowledgments